 In addition we have begun to use electronic voting at the WSC and the language in these Rules does not reflect that change.
-We hope to offer a more comprehensive set of guidelines for use at WSC 2018 and potentially use these as a basis to bring this section of GWSNA up to date, if the WSC finds them useful and agrees to do so..
+We hope to offer some revisions in the 2020 Conference Approval Track material to bring this section of GWSNA up to date.

-When meeting in a business session, the World Service Conference uses the following WSC Rules of Order.
-Discussion sessions are typically held before each business session.
-The time for dialogue and debate is in these discussion sessions.
-Once the conference enters into a formal business session, discussion and debate are very limited.
+The World Service Conference uses the following processes during the CAR- and CAT-related Discussion and Decisions sessions.
 Mutual trust and respect should be the basis for all decisions.
 In keeping with that spirit, the World Service Conference strives to base its decisions on consensus.
-These rules of order should be utilized in concert with the previous discussion on consensus-based decision making.